KonstantinModin/react-miner/README.md

 # React Minesweeper

-Classical minesweeper written in React with option to set field size and density of mines.
+Classical minesweeper written with React with option to set field size and density of mines.

 ## Author